 - Enter Sandman

 - Seven Nation Army

 - Funk #49

 - Crazy Train

 Hopefully, this list of easy guitar riffs has provided you with some ideas of memorable riffs you can learn as a beginner or intermediate player.
 The great thing is, that there are tons of resources out there to help you learn all of these songs.
-Depending on which medium you prefer to learn from (written, audio, or video) links to each are included above for all songs.

 If you think I may have missed any great easy guitar riffs in the list above, don’t forget to leave a comment below.
-Let us know what your favorite guitar riff is!
+Let us know what your favorite easy guitar riff is!